StackStorm/st2docs/docs/source/rbac.rst

 to the database-related actions.

 Read through the detailed overview below, or jump straight to a :ref:`usage example <rbac-using_rbac>`.
+The source code for the RBAC module can be accessed at https://github.com/stackstorm/st2-rbac-backend.

 Terminology
 -----------